The best video hosting providers

 How is 3Q different from other platforms?

-• 3Q operates its video platform exclusively on its own servers in European data centers and deliberately dispenses with hyperscalers.
+• 3Q operates its video platform exclusively on its own servers in European data centers, deliberately avoiding hyperscale cloud providers.
 This ensures that customers remain in full control of their video data

-Regardless of whether it is a small, medium-sized company, a public institution or an international corporation with a complex IT infrastructure: 3Q offers modular solutions that can be flexibly adapted to individual requirements.
+Whether a small or medium-sized business, a public institution, or an international corporation with a complex IT infrastructure, 3Q offers modular solutions that can be tailored to individual needs.

-This modular architecture enables small organizations to become productive quickly, while corporations get a scalable enterprise platform that can be seamlessly integrated with existing systems.
+This modular design allows smaller organizations to get up and running quickly, while providing large enterprises with a scalable platform that integrates seamlessly with their existing systems.

 Another outstanding feature of 3Q is its high level of service:

-• Technical support is available in German and English, by telephone and in person — no wasted of tickets or call center queues
+• Technical support is available in German and English, by phone and in person — no delays from tickets or call center queues.

-• Live broadcasts or system adjustments scheduled at short notice can also be coordinated with the team — a clear advantage over internationally operating mass providers
+• Live broadcasts or urgent system adjustments can be coordinated directly with the team — a clear advantage over large international providers.

 4. Sustainable investment in legal certainty and control

-• Future viability, as all European and German data protection standards are also met in the long term
+• Future-proof compliance, as all European and German data protection standards are fully maintained over the long term

 • Legal certainty, as hosting, operation and data control are not outsourced

-This makes 3Q one of the few European video platforms that combines the highest data protection standards, maximum technical control and modular flexibility in a powerful infrastructure — without hidden costs, without legal uncertainty and with genuine premium support.
+This makes 3Q one of the few European video platforms that combines the highest data protection standards, full technical control, and modular flexibility in a powerful infrastructure — without any hidden costs or legal uncertainty, and with genuine premium support.

-Note for authorities and public institutions: 3Q is also ISO 27001 certified and supports barrier-free communication in accordance with WCAG.
+Note for authorities and public institutions: 3Q is also ISO 27001 certified and supports barrier-free communication in accordance with WCAG standards.

 Sind Sie bereit, loszulegen?